 Our VisitEngland 4* self catering holiday cottages are both dog friendly.
-We are dog owners ourselves and enjoy visiting different places in the Northumberland area whenever time permits as there is plenty to see and do.
-We accept up to two dogs.
-Our pet-friendly cottages include a few extras for guests who may forget dog bowls, towels or treats – we always make pets welcome and dogs who stay with us like to pose for the camera!
+We are dog owners ourselves and enjoy local dog walks and visiting different places in the Northumberland area whenever time permits as there is plenty to see and do.
+We accept up to two dogs in our pet-friendly cottages and include a few extras for guests who may forget dog bowls, towels or treats – we always make pets welcome and dogs who stay with us very much enjoy posing for the camera!

 Staycations in the UK are becoming very popular and many guests are looking for dog-friendly holiday accommodation, cottages that welcome their pets.
 Northumberland is a perfect location for dog friendly cottage holidays with its sandy beaches, UNESCO World Heritage Site Hadrian’s Wall Country and the stunning Northumberland National Park.
 There are lots of lovely dog walks in Northumberland which are sure to be enjoyed by guests as much as their pets.
 Many guests take their dogs to Kielder Water and Beamish Museum as these popular places are also dog-friendly.
 Both cottages, Drakestone Cottage and Stanegate Cottage are well located for visiting award-winning Northumberland.